jfrog/jfrog-cli/documentation/CLI-for-JFrog-Cloud-Transfer.md

 jf rt transfer-config-merge source-server target-server
 ```

-:::Note
+---
+**Note**

-In case you do not wish to transfer the files from all projects or the repositories, or wish to run the transfer in phases, you can use the `--include-projects, --exclude-projects, --include-repos` and `--exclude-repos` command options.
+> In case you do not wish to transfer the files from all projects or the repositories, or wish to run the transfer in phases, you can use the `--include-projects, --exclude-projects, --include-repos` and `--exclude-repos` command options.
 Run the following command to see the usage of these options.
+---

 ```sh
 jf rt transfer-config-merge -h